 Marine Wind Warning Summary for New South Wales

-Wind: Northwesterly 10 to 15 knots, reaching up to 20 knots offshore during the morning and early afternoon.
-Winds shifting south to southwesterly during the morning.
+Wind: Southerly 15 to 25 knots, reaching up to 30 knots during the morning and early afternoon.

-Swell: Southerly below 1 metre, increasing to 1 to 1.5 metres offshore south of Coffs Harbour.
+Swell: Southerly around 1 metre inshore, increasing to 1 to 1.5 metres offshore south of Coffs Harbour.
 2nd

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.